cryptwrite/.github/profile/README.md

 # Cryptwrite

-A [Appwrite](https://appwrite.io) hard fork for building massively scaling and performant, web3 ready, (de)centralized crypto exchange & multichain swap capable, intuitively secure, platforms & (d)Apps with reliable serverless functions in NodeJS 20+.
+A [Appwrite](https://appwrite.io) hard fork for building massively scaling and performant, web3 ready, (de)centralized crypto exchanges & multichain swap capable, intuitively secure, platforms & (d)Apps with reliable serverless functions in NodeJS 20+.

 ![cryptwrite-min](https://github.com/cryptwrite/.github/assets/114028070/0226849f-61c2-4c97-8923-74faafa9954d)
 ![cryptwriteConsole-min](https://github.com/cryptwrite/.github/assets/114028070/1697b543-fdd7-4a14-8697-bcfbd581fc8e)

+Most notable features to be added to Appwrite:
+- Native Support for Custodial Cryptocurrency Wallets displayed in the Console (Supported are Bitcoin and many EVM-coins, tokens) whereas it is for the admin to decide whether the Seedphrase & Privatekey is exposed to the user
+- Ready to scale to C10M - 10 Million concurrent users